ArnavMotwani/CircularProgressSwiftUI/README.md

 ### Installation: It requires at least iOS 15, iPadOS 15, macOS 12 and Xcode 13!

-In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/ArnavMotwani/CircularProgressSwiftUI.git` then either select a version or the main branch (I will update the main branch more frequently with minor changes, while the version will only increase with significant changes)
+In Xcode go to `File -> Add Packages...` and paste in the repo's url: `https://github.com/ArnavMotwani/CircularProgressSwiftUI.git` then either select a version or the main branch

+I will update the main branch more frequently with minor changes, while the version will only increase with significant changes.

+There also a branch called iOS13 which supports iOS 13+ and macOS 10_15+

 ## Usage: